tesamarosan96-cmd/astro-blog-starter-template/src/content/blog/second-post.md

  2. REAL ESTATE ACQUISITION

 Entry Point: There is no legal minimum, but prices start at €25,000 in rural areas (very old houses from little as €8.000) or €80,000 for apartments in major cities like Belgrade.
 The average price for a family house in a village is €70.000 or €180.000 for an apartment in Belgrade.
+However, there are always homes for refined taste and they have a rate of about €4,500 per square m.

 Location: You can buy property anywhere in the country.